West Pennsboro Township, Pennsylvania

-West Pennsboro Township is a township in Cumberland County, Pennsylvania, United States.
-The population was 5,561 at the 2010 census.
+West Pennsboro Township is a township that is located in Cumberland County, Pennsylvania, United States.
+The population was 5,561 at the time of the 2010 census.

 History

 The John McCullough House was added to the National Register of Historic Places in 1978, though it has been demolished.

 Geography

 The township is located just west of the geographic center of Cumberland County and is bordered to the east by the borough of Carlisle, the county seat.
-The borough of Newville is on part of the western border.
+The borough of Newville is situated on part of the western border.

 Conodoguinet Creek, a tributary of the Susquehanna River, forms the northern border of the township, and Big Spring Creek, a tributary of the Conodoguinet, forms most of the western boundary.
 The southern boundary follows U.S. Route 11.

-There are several unincorporated communities in the township.
+There are several unincorporated communities located in the township.
 Plainfield, in the eastern part of the township, is a census-designated place.
 Elliottson, Greason, and West Hill are also in the east.
-Mount Rock is along US 11 near the center point of the southern border, and Big Spring is near the southwest corner of the township.
+Mount Rock is situated on U.S. 11 near the center point of the southern border, and Big Spring is near the southwest corner of the township.

 According to the United States Census Bureau, the township has a total area of 78.4 sqkm, of which 78.3 sqkm is land and 0.1 sqkm, or 0.15%, is water.